 There are a couple of important things you need to know before starting on this adventure.

-Get a candy thermometer!
+Use a candy thermometer!
 You will need it, otherwise, you will not know when the candy is ready to go on the apple.
 Wash your apples, then dry them using paper towels, rub them vigorously, this helps remove the wax so your candy will stick.
 I figured that one out the hard way.

 SPRINKLE on the toppings.
-Do not try to roll the apple in the toppings, doing so will cause the coating on your apple to fall off.
+DO NOT try to roll the apple in the toppings, doing so will cause the coating on your apple to fall off.
 I also learned that one the hard way.
 Grrrr!

 Next swirl your apple in the chocolate.
 I used green sprinkles, red sprinkles, and crushed peanuts.
 Again DO NOT roll your coated apple in the sprinkles.
 If you do it will put the chocolate off the apple.
 Check out the pic above of the sprinkles I had in plates and you will see the chocolate all over one of the plates.
 Shake them on so they look even.